caglarorhan/Web_Components/README.md

 # Web Component Notes

-These are personal notes about the web components.
+These are my personal notes about the web components.
 Notes are unordered and unrelated with each other.
 These notes do not cover any web component subject completely.
 Always refer to: https://developer.mozilla.org/en-US/docs/Web/Web_Components

 To create a web component you need to create a js file and link this file to a html document.